yaroslavvb/tensorflow/tensorflow/contrib/imperative/design.md

-TF Immediate design (draft)
+TF Imperative design (draft)

 [[TOC]]

 # Goal

-Be able to have Torch-like/numpy-like execution which runs commands immediately.
+Be able to have Torch-like/numpy-like execution which runs commands imperatively.

 Ie.